jpaniag2/Database_Project/README.md

 Business Rules:
 - Customer can create an account and search the database for restaurants and their ratings.
-- Customer may provide ratings after each order in regards to the driver and restaurant.
+- Customer may provide restaurant and/or driver ratings after each order.
 - Administrators may look up drivers ratings and restaurant ratings.
-- Administrators may look up who rates the most based on customers' graduation year.
+- Administrators may look up who highest or lowest ratings.
-- Administrator can add or remove driver and restaurant.
+- Administrator can add or remove drivers and/or restaurants.

 EERD:
 You will find the name of each table highlighted in blue.
 The primary key has a key symbol next to it, located first in each table.
 The foreign keys have a red diamond symbol next to them.
 These link the tables together.
 The data type (INT, VARCHAR, FLOAT, DATE) is located next to each column name inside the table.